02 October 2024

 Reducing risks is critical for project success.
 Here are five practical tips to help:

-It is important that risk management plan is put in place right from the initial stages of any project.
+It is important that a Risk Management plan is put in place right from the initial stages of any project.
 This action plan should include all potential risks, steps that will be taken to fix those risks, and the specific person responsible for managing each risk.

 A register is a document that lists all potential risks, their likelihood, impact, and the actions to manage them.
 Updating this document regularly ensures risks are actively monitored throughout the project.